aofarrel/SRANWRP/README.md

 * wget-latest

 ## Who builds?
 Right now, the image is built and pushed manually.
+You'll need to include your own copy of the TB reference tarball -- it can be created with clockwork refprep, or downloaded from [this Google bucket](https://console.cloud.google.com/storage/browser/_details/topmed_workflow_testing/tb/ref/index_H37Rv_reference_output/Ref.H37Rv.tar).
+MD5s are provided in this repo as a double-check.

 ## Why?
 * Docker Hub's latest version of staphb/sratoolkit, as of my writing this in October 2022, [runs version 2.9.2 (see command 15)](https://hub.docker.com/layers/staphb/sratoolkit/latest/images/sha256-84fc990e6d04f263d7bea82dcbff7f5dd9182ab5234314bb0daf2e2db977e4a0?context=explore), which [doesn't work at all anymore](https://github.com/ncbi/sra-tools/issues/714)